 Ultimately the court must be persuaded, on the balance of probabilities, that the cash in question is legitimate.
 POCA solicitors must work closely with their client to get the complete story as to the origins of the cash and thought must be given to any evidence which demonstrates this explanation.
 For example, it may be that POCA solicitors can speak to witnesses or perform an analysis of bank statements.
 POCA solicitors must also closely look at the basis upon which the prosecution make their application and assess whether or not there are weaknesses in their assertions.

 In civil litigation costs normally follow the event.
 This means that the winner in a case should get his or her costs returned.

-If the court is satisfied that the person form whom the cash was seized or the owner has suffered a loss and the circumstances are ‘exceptional', it may award that person compensation.
-This type of compensation award is, however, rare.
+If the court is satisfied that the person from whom the cash was seized or the owner has suffered a loss and the circumstances are ‘exceptional', it may award that person compensation.
+It should be added that this type of compensation award is very rare.